Larry Langford

 Larry Paul Langford (March 18, 1946 – January 8, 2019) was an American politician and convicted felon who had a one-term tenure as the mayor of the city of Birmingham, Alabama.
 At the time of his death, Langford was hospitalized on compassionate release from serving a 15-year federal prison sentence.

-Biography

-Education
+Early life and education

 Langford was born in Birmingham on March 18, 1946.
 He graduated from A. H. Parker High School before entering the United States Air Force.
 He graduated from the University of Alabama at Birmingham in 1972 with a Bachelor of Science degree in social and behavioral sciences.

 Early career

 Langford was a reporter for WBRC-6, which at the time was the ABC affiliate in Birmingham, during the mid 1970s.
 He was the community's first African-American TV news reporter.
 He was later a public relations director for a Birmingham Budweiser distributor.
 Prior to entering politics, Langford was a well known local television personality.